The role of Vitamin K1 and Vitamin K2

 What is vitamin K?

-We’ll cover the different roles of vitamin K in the body later.
+We’ll cover the different roles of vitamin K in the body in this article here.

 What does Vitamin K mean?